-Best PC VR Games: 25 Titles On Steam And Oculus (Spring 2022)
+Best PC VR Games: 25 Titles On Steam & Oculus (Summer 2023)

 You could group in Lone Echo 2 with this pick to get the whole experience but, given that’d be a rather expensive proposition, we’re sticking with the groundbreaking original and its free multiplayer companion right now.
 Lone Echo paved the way for immersive zero-gravity movement in VR and set a bar for PC VR visuals that arguably still hasn’t been surpassed.
 It’s slow-paced, but the focus on building a link between your character and those around him pays off, as does the enormous spectacle of it all.
 We’ll be calling Lone Echo one of the best PC VR games for years to come.

-More Games Like This: Lone Echo 2
+Read More: Lone Echo / Lone Echo 2

 Asgard’s Wrath might not have Skyrim levels of content but, for our money, the focus on native VR sword fighting and character progression make this the more important of the two VR games.
 This is an immaculately produced Norse adventure split into three parts that captures the heart of the RPG genre and realize it in its full glory using the power of PC VR, helping it vanquish its opponents in the fight for the best PC VR games.
-Now, how about a sequel?
-Please?

-Read More: Asgard’s Wrath Review
+Read More: Asgard’s Wrath / Asgard's Wrath 2

 6. Boneworks

 Of all the physics-driven VR combat and puzzle games out there, Boneworks easily is the most polished and impressive.
 Its single-player campaign offers plenty of fun sandboxes to experiment with, whether your swinging robotic headcrabs around by their legs or beating up mindless zombies with a broom handle.
 Or you can just rely on the classics and find a lethally accurate shooter.
-Boneworks is one of the best PC VR games and a glimpse of where the future of VR interactivity is headed.
+Boneworks is a great PC VR game and a glimpse of where the future of VR interactivity is headed.

-Read More: Boneworks Review
+Read More: Boneworks / Bonelab

 5. Pistol Whip

 Rhythm games are a dime a dozen in VR but, for our money, Pistol Whip is the most inventive and overall best of the lot.
 The focus on firing to the beat as you duck and weave through blinding neon obstacle courses makes the game a joyous assault on the senses that requires genuine skill to master.
-With new updates arriving at a constant pace, Pistol Whip has a comfortable position in our list of the best PC VR games.
+With new updates arriving constantly, Pistol Whip has a comfortable position in our list of the best PC VR games.

 4. Demeo

-Note: This article was initially published in March 2022, later updated in July 2023.